huyentranq/Airflow-Docker/README.md

-# This repo is my basic lesson about Airflow with Docker
+## This repo is my basic code about Airflow with Docker
-First of all, you can learn from this before using this repo https://airflow.apache.org/docs/apache-airflow/stable/tutorial/index.html
+First of all, you can learn from this before using this repo

+https://airflow.apache.org/docs/apache-airflow/stable/tutorial/index.html

+## What you can learn from this repos:
+- first_dag: Demonstrates the traditional way of building a DAG and  define dependencies between tasks manually.
+- taskflow_dag: Demonstrates building a DAG using the TaskFlow API — a  readable approach.
+- connect_postgres_dag:  interact with a PostgreSQL database in Airflow (make sure Airflow is connected to PostgreSQL first).
+- postgres_hook_dag: Demonstrates how to use the PostgresHook in Airflow to execute queries or retrieve data from a PostgreSQL database.

 ## Requirements:
 - Docker
 - Python